Niminem/Neel/README.md

 Neel applications consist of various web assets (HTML,CSS,JS, etc.) and various Nim files.

-All of the web assets need to be placed in a single directory (they can be further divided into folders inside it if necessary). **Make sure your directory is not named "public" as this does not play well with the Jester module.**
+All of the web assets need to be placed in a single directory (they can be further divided into folders inside it if necessary). **As of v0.2.0, Neel serves static files up to 5 directories deep.**

 ```
 main.nim            <---- Nim files